solokeys/solo1/docs/solo/building.md

 To build, develop and debug the firmware for the STM32L432.
-This will work for Solo Hacker, the Nucleo development board, or you own homemade Solo.
+This will work for Solo Hacker, the Nucleo development board, or your own homemade Solo.

 There exists a development board [NUCLEO-L432KC](https://www.st.com/en/evaluation-tools/nucleo-l432kc.html) you can use;  The board does contain a debugger, so all you need is a USB cable (and some [udev](/udev) [rules](https://rust-embedded.github.io/book/intro/install/linux.html#udev-rules)).